-Long term care insurance--Long term care is open to NRLCA members, their spouse, parents and parents-in-law under age 80.
+Long term care insurance-The NRLCA Long Term Care Plan through Mutual of Omaha Insurance Company is open to all NRLCA members, their spouse, parents and parents-in-law under age 80.
 Premium rates are based on your age at the time of approval for coverage.
-Please consult the separate descriptive pamphlet for detailed information.
+Please consult the NRLCA Group Long-Term Care Insurance brochure for detailed information.
 This insurance plan is separate from the Federal Long Term Care Insurance Program.